Graduate Courses in Education

 EDUC 6338 Techniques for Earth Science for the Secondary Teacher (3-0).
 This course is designed to provide the graduate student with the advanced knowledge and techniques to successfully teach Geology, Meteorology, Oceanography and Astronomy to the student in public school.
 This class is an online course with provides a vast understanding of the components of advanced Earth Science to enhance techniques for success in the classroom.
 This course can be utilized by graduate education students seeking electives in education and specializes in giving credit to the student seeking a general master's degree.

 EDUC 6340 Bilingual and Bicultural Counseling Strategies (3-0).
 This course offers a comprehensive and in-depth examination of current theories, research, and strategies in bilingual and bicultural counseling with clients of all ages.
 Bilingual and bicultural individuals can effectively employ two different languages and successfully navigate in two different cultures.
 Subsequently, language choice and cultural relevance are therapeutic strategies effectively employed by bilingual and monolingual counselors.
+Prerequisite: EDUC 6318 or Instructor Approval

 EDUC 6342 Counseling for Crisis, Trauma & Disaster (3-0).
 This course prepares counselors to respond effectively in critical situations of crises, trauma, and disaster.
 Students learn crisis assessment, diagnoses, post-traumatice patterns, intervention skills, managment, and cultural, ethical, and legal considerations for working with diverse and multicultural populations in community and governmental agencies, schools, hospitals and private practice.
+Prerequisite: Student must have earned a grade of B or higher in EDUC 5314 and have permission of the instructor.

 EDUC 6344 Mindfulness-Based Approaches to Counseling (3-0).
 This course explores mental helath, wellness, counseling, and cutting-edge neuroscience through the lens of mindfulness-based counseling paradigms.
 Emphasis is placed on students developing knowledge and skills in the applications of mindfulness-based theories and strategies in the counseling process.
+EDUC 6321 or Instructor Approval.

 EDUC 6346 Counseling At-Risk Youth (3-0).
 This course explores theory and practice related to counseling at-risk youth including the soical, multicultural, ethical, and legal issues associated with school failure and drop-out, teen pregnancy and sexuality, substance abuse, violence and criminal behavior.
 Emphases are on skill development, prevention strategies and social justice factors.
+Prerequisite: Student must have earned a grade of B or higher in EDUC 5314 and have permission of the Instructor.

 EDUC 6350 Counseling counseling and Neurosciences (3-0).
 This course provides students with an understanding of the relationships between neurological processes and counseling.
 With emphases on counseling diverse populations, course topics include neurological processes associated with perceptions, cognitions, emotions, behaviors, neuroplasticity, neurogenesis, and psychoactice pharmacological agents used in mental health treatment.
+Prerequisite: Student must have earned a grade of B or higher in EDUC 5314 and have permission of the Instructor.

 EDUC 6352 Community Treatment Planning and Mental Health Advocacy (3-0).
 This course provided an in-depth overview of the multidimensional community mental health systems, with perspective on the administrative, organizational, socio-cultural, advocacy and clinical aspects of policy formation, managed care, case-management, legal paradigms and trends in mental health services delivery.
+Prerequisite: EDUC 6321 or Instructor Approval.

 EDUC 6360 Assessment and Counseling of the Older Adult (3-0).
 This course offers counselors a comprehensive perspective of the aging process.
 Common life experiences and transitions in later life create specific individual, marraiage and family needs which require unique treatment approaches.
 Special emphasis is placed on assessment, differential diagnosis, treatment planning and implementation, and geronotological counseling strategies.
+Prerequisite: EDUC 6321 or Instructor Approval.

 EDUC 6362 Death, Dying, & Bereavement Counseling (3-0).
 This course explores the theories and conceptual frameworks for working with death, dying, and bereavement.
 Students will increase their own affective development and sensitivity in working with clients who are struggling with issues of death, loss, and grief, and they will identify, clarify, and understand their own personal assumptions, biases, attitudes, and reactions.
+Prerequisite: EDUC 6321 or Instructor Approval.

 EDUC 6364 Counseling and Human Sexuality (3-0).
 This course provides counselors with the knowledge and skills for effectively working with clients of diverse backgrounds on issues related to human sexuality.
 Physical, psychological and cultural aspects of sexuality will be explored with emphasis on enhancing mindful counselor self-awareness.
+Prerequisite: EDUC 6321 and/or Instructor Approval

 EDUC 6366 Counseling and Sprituality (3-0).
 This course will provide counselors with an exploration of theories and techniques appropriate for intergrating spirituality into the counseling process.
 Spirituality and the search for meaning are central elements of the human experience, and they are considered important components of mental health and wellness.
 Students will learn to assess a client's spiritual domain and develop teatment plans and counseling interventions based on various models of spiritual development.
+Prerequisite: EDUC 6321 or Instructor Approval

 EDUC 7302 Management of Counseling Programs(3-0) .
 An examination of the mission, philosophy, and function of counseling programs in schools systems with emphasis on program organization, administration, needs assessment, evaluation, legal and ethical issues, creating community coalitions and outreach, training support staff, and adopting and adapting culturally relevant prevention and intervention programs.
 Prerequisite: The grade of B or higher in EDUC 5314 and have instructors permission.